agentmorris/camera-trap-ml-survey/README.md

 Use 120 cameras in Alberta to monitor occupancy of horses, domestic cattle, and elk.
 Found that "trail-camera occupancy analyses ... pointed to the presence of cattle as a potential modulator of horse habitat use" and that "elk summer occupancy increased with decreasing distance to conifer forest and increasing native rangeland".

-Had about 1/3rd of their images processed manually by students for, the rest were initially processed by MD (version unspecified); all non-empty images from either batch were reviewed (for the manual first pass) or classified (for the MD first pass) by the authors.
+Had about 1/3rd of their images processed manually by students, the rest were initially processed by MD (version unspecified); all non-empty images from either batch were reviewed (for the manual first pass) or classified (for the MD first pass) by the authors.

 <br/>**Miller S, Kirkland M, Hart KM, McCleery RA.
 Object detection-assisted workflow facilitates cryptic snake monitoring.
 Remote Sensing in Ecology and Conservation.
 2025.**